orangejuic3box/Pytorch-VAE/README.md

+# Model adapted for WINTER 2025 RESEARCH: XAI for Generative Diffusion Models.
+Using a custom dataset (from a diffusion model) prepared for my experiment, VAE was trained to reconstruct the generated image from a noisy image during the diffusion process.
+Essentially mapping noise to a final image, however this task is quite hard and VAE underfits.

 Original Project did not work properly for CIFAR-10, unsure how they got their reconstructed samples.

-# Model adapted for WINTER 2025 RESEARCH: XAI for Generative Diffusion Models.
-Using a custom dataset (from a diffusion model) prepared for my experiment, VAE was trained to reconstruct a similar generated image from a noisy image during the diffusion process.

 ## To run model:
 #### (1) only do this if you modify requirements.txt or changed envr like a reinstall